Crash Not Accident

 Accident: An unexpected happening causing loss or injury which is not due to any fault or misconduct on the part of the person injured but for which legal relief may be sought.

 All too often, crashes resulting from drunk, drugged, and distracted driving are referred to as “accidents.”
 This is incorrect, in spite of the common misconception that if a person doesn’t intend for something bad to happen, then it’s an accident.
 However, the definition of the “A” word makes no mention of intent—only misconduct.
+And when it comes to misconduct, there is perhaps none so dangerous as getting behind the wheel of a car drunk, drugged, or distracted.

 Words Matter